 - HIP Diet Exchange (DEX): The ECDH-based HIP handshake for establishing a new HIP association. - Host Identity (HI): The static ECDH public key that represents the identity of the host.
 In HIP DEX, a host proves ownership of the private key belonging to its HI by creating a HIP\MAC with the derived ECDH key (c.f.
 Section 3). - Host Identity Tag (HIT): A shorthand for the HI in IPv6 format.
 It is generated by folding the HI (c.f.
+Section 3).

-Section 3). - HIT Suite: A HIT Suite groups all algorithms that are required to generate and use an HI and its HIT.
-In particular, these algorithms are: 1) ECDH and 2) FOLD. - HIP association: The shared state between two peers after completion of the DEX.
+HIT Suite: A HIT Suite groups all algorithms that are required to generate and use an HI and its HIT.
+In particular, these algorithms are: 1) ECDH and 2) FOLD.

+HIP association: The shared state between two peers after completion of the HIP DEX handshake.

-Initiator: The host that initiates the DEX.
-This role is typically forgotten once the DEX is completed.
+Initiator: The host that initiates the HIP DEX handshake.
+This role is typically forgotten once the handshake is completed.

-Responder: The host that responds to the Initiator in the DEX.
-This role is typically forgotten once the DEX is completed.
+Responder: The host that responds to the Initiator in the HIP DEX handshake.
+This role is typically forgotten once the handshake is completed.

 Responder's HIT Hash Algorithm (RHASH): In HIP DEX, RHASH is redefined as CMAC.
 Still, note that CMAC is a message authentication code and not a cryptographic hash function.
 Thus, a mapping from CMAC(x,y) to RHASH(z) must be defined where RHASH is used.
-Moreover, RHASH has different security properties in HIT DEX and is not used for HIT generation.
+Moreover, RHASH has different security properties in HIP DEX and is not used for HIT generation.